-Every evening when I get home, I am greeted at the door by three dogs that are looking for their night time snack.
-They are begging and crying out for their nightly hot dog.
-If I were to take diamonds and pearls and place it on the plate along with their nightly treat, they would eat them and not think a thing about it.
+Every evening when I get home, I am greeted at the door by our two dogs and two cats that are looking for their night time meal.
+They are begging and crying out to be fed.
+If I were to take diamonds and pearls and place it on the plate along with their nightly treat, they would not think a thing about it.